basecamp/handbook/orgchart.md

 ### The REWORK Podcast

 [REWORK](https://rework.fm) is a Basecamp-produced podcast based on the 2010 book by Jason and David. **Wailin Wong** and **Shaun Hildner** co-produce and co-host the show.
 They previously co-produced [The Distance](https://thedistance.com), a podcast that ran for two years and showcased small businesses that have been operating for at least 25 years.

+### Technical Operations

+Basecamp operates across three physical data centers and a smattering of cloud.
+The long-term plan is to go all cloud.
+Keeping the lights on with great reliability is the foremost mission of the Technical Operations team, and they’re op-fully amazing at doing it. **Taylor Weibley** is team lead and works with Nathan Anderson, Matthew Kent, Eron Nicholson, Colin O'Keeffe, Matthew Vincent, and John Williams.
+Blake Stoddard works part-time.